310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Chiaki mgn %}
 Hehe, that was a big yawn just now, Nito.
 You can go ahead and sleep if you’re tired.

-Since it’s not even 10 PM yet, and the rest of us are still awake, you may have to sleep with the lights still on.
+Since it isn’t even 10 PM yet, and the rest of us are still awake, you may have to sleep with the lights still on.
 {% endbubble %}

 {% bubble Nazuna %}